 For soil, use a well draining mix.
 I use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.

-Soak the seeds in a cup of water for about 12 hours (not more than 24).
-Then place the seeds on the soil surface.
-Cover lightly with a 1/8 inch (3 mm) layer of vermiculite, or ground sphagnum moss.
-This will keep the seeds moist but allow light to enter, which improves germination.
+After soaking the seeds, place them on the soil surface and cover lightly with a 1/8 inch (3 mm) layer of vermiculite, or ground sphagnum moss.
+This will keep the seeds moist but allow some light to enter, which improves germination.
 If you don't have vermiculite or sphagnum moss, use your soil mix instead.
-Then add water until everything is evenly moist (but not soggy).
+Then add water until everything is evenly moist (but not fully saturated).

 Aim to keep them between 65-77 degrees F (18-25°C), although a little cooler at night is ok.
 Avoid letting them get above 80° F (26°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Until the seeds sprout, do not allow the soil surface to dry out.
 If you enclose the pots in a plastic bag or dome to maintain moisture, leave it open slightly to allow fresh air to enter.

 Place the pots about 4 inches (10 cm) from a fluorescent or LED bulb, or the equivalent amount of light.